estebanmunchjones2019/react-movie/Readme.md

 ## Features
 List of implemented features:
-* Create and read operations from/to a 3rd party API.
+* Consume data from an API
-* Search movies by original, translated, alternative names and titles.
+* Search movies by original, translated, alternative names and titles

 List of improvements that could be done:

-* Clicking the home icon doesn't go back to the latest movies after a search.
+* Clicking the home icon doesn't go back to the latest movies after a search
 * Remove caching movies on localhost.
-The array of fetched movies from the API is stored on localhost, but when the API gets updated when more recent movies, the user still sees the old movies.
+The array of fetched movies from the API is stored on localhost, but when the API gets updated when more recent movies, the user still sees the old movies